hachiyuki8/cliclock/README.md

 **How To Play**:

+- RETURN to start playing
-Z(outward)/X(inward) to move the hitbox along the clock arm, SPACEBAR to hit the note when the arm rotation and hitbox position matches the note.
+- Z(outward)/X(inward) to move the hitbox along the clock arm
+- SPACEBAR to hit the note when the arm rotation and hitbox position matches the note

 This game was built with [NEST](NEST.md).